earthobservations/luftdatenpumpe/doc/backlog.rst

 - [x] Overhaul station metadata process:

   1. Collect station information from API or CSV into PostgreSQL
-  2. Export station information from PostgreSQL as JSON, optionally in format suitable for Grafana Worldmap Panel
+  2. Export station information from PostgreSQL as JSON, optionally in format suitable for Panodata Map Panel.
 - [x] Improve README

   - [x] Add link to Demo #5